javierbrea/eslint-plugin-boundaries/README.md

 This is only a basic example of configuration.
 The plugin can be configured to identify elements being a file, or elements being a folder containing files.
 It also supports capturing path fragments to be used afterwards on each rule options, etc. __Read the [configuration chapter](#configuration) for further info, as configuring it properly is crucial__ to take advantage of all of the plugin features.

-Once your project elements are defined, you can use them to configure each rule using its own options.
-For example, you could define which elements can be dependencies of other ones configuring the `element-types` rule as in:
+Once your project element types are defined, you can use them to configure each rule using its own options.
+For example, you could define which elements can be dependencies of other ones by configuring the `element-types` rule as in:

 ```json
 {